Relative Volume (RVOL)

 Relative Volume (RVOL) is a technical indicator that compares current trading volume to the average trading volume for the same time of day over a specified period.

-Relative Volume, often abbreviated as RVOL, is a powerful tool for day traders and swing traders to contextualize trading activity.
-Volume is the fuel that drives market moves, but raw volume numbers can be misleading.
-For example, the first 30 minutes of the trading day almost always have high volume compared to the lunch hour.
-Comparing lunchtime volume directly to the open would suggest activity has dried up, even if it's actually a very busy lunch session relative to historical norms.
-RVOL solves this problem by normalizing volume data.
-It compares the current volume of a stock to its own historical average *for that specific time of day*.
-If a stock typically trades 100,000 shares between 10:00 AM and 10:15 AM, but today it trades 300,000 shares during that window, the RVOL would be 3.0.
-This tells the trader that something unusual is happening—news, a breakout, or a large institutional order—that is driving activity at three times the normal rate.
-This context is crucial for validating price action.
-A breakout on low relative volume is often a "trap," while a breakout on high relative volume (typically RVOL > 2.0 or higher) suggests a sustainable move with broad participation.
+Relative Volume, often abbreviated as RVOL, is a powerful and indispensable tool used by day traders and swing traders to contextualize and validate current trading activity.
+While raw volume provides a simple count of shares or contracts traded, it lacks the context necessary to determine if that activity is truly significant.
+For instance, the first and last 30 minutes of a trading day almost always exhibit the highest volume due to market open/close dynamics.
+Comparing the volume during the quiet "lunch hour" directly to the opening bell would erroneously suggest that interest has vanished, even if the stock is experiencing an unusually busy mid-day session by historical standards.
+RVOL solves this contextual problem by normalizing volume data against a stock's own historical patterns.
+It compares the current volume of a security to its own historical average for that exact time slice of the trading day.
+If a particular stock typically trades an average of 100,000 shares between 10:00 AM and 10:15 AM, but today it trades 300,000 shares during that same 15-minute window, the RVOL would be calculated as 3.0.
+This immediately signals to the trader that something exceptional is occurring—such as an earnings surprise, a major news catalyst, or large-scale institutional accumulation—that is driving interest at triple the normal rate.
+This level of context is critical for separating meaningful price action from random market noise.
+A price breakout occurring on low relative volume is often a "bull trap" or a "fakeout," as it suggests a lack of broad market conviction.
+Conversely, a breakout accompanied by high relative volume (typically defined as RVOL of 2.0 or higher) suggests a sustainable, high-probability move backed by significant institutional participation and aggressive market interest.

 Key Takeaways